mjwhite8119/RomiRoadFollow/Training/README.md

     $HOME/.cache/blobconverter/simple_frozen_graph_openvino_2021.4_4shave.blob

-which is the file that will be deployed to the Romi.  you can move to the project directory as:
+which is the file that will be deployed to the Romi.
+The conversion script will move this file into the *Deployment* directory.

-    cd ~/Documents/RomiRoadFollow/Deployment
-    mv $HOME/.cache/blobconverter/simple_frozen_graph_openvino_2021.4_6shave.blob simple_frozen_graph.blob